-Nikon D5600 versus Sony A99 II
+Nikon D5600 vs Sony A99 II

-The Nikon D5600 and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in November 2016 and September 2016.
+The Nikon D5600 and the Sony Alpha ALT-A99 II are two digital cameras that were announced, respectively, in November 2016 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame (A99 II) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably larger (24 percent) than the Nikon D5600.
 Moreover, the A99 II is substantially heavier (83 percent) than the D5600.
 It is noteworthy in this context that the A99 II is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the D5600 gets 970 shots out of its EN-EL14a battery, while the A99 II can take 490 images on a single charge of its NP-FM500H power pack.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Nikon D5600||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699||amazon.com|